Looks at assessing the costs and total spend on learning and development activities, and the issues involved in

 - Quantitative survey methods to assess behaviour change.

-Evaluation can be very difficult in practice to measure the impact of learning, particularly its effect on business success.
-While many organisations undertake some of these, many do not act on the data collected, as highlighted in the report Making an impact: how L&D leaders can demonstrate valueby Towards Maturity, CIPD’s strategic L&D research partner.
-This also showed that while almost all organisations are looking to improve the way they gather and analyse data on learning impact, less than one third are achieving it.
+While many organisations do some of these, many don’t act on the data collected, as highlighted in the report Making an impact: how L&D leaders can demonstrate valueby Towards Maturity, our strategic L&D research partner.
+This report also showed that while almost all organisations want to improve the way they gather and analyse data on learning impact, less than one third are achieving it.

-These challenges become more prevalent as L&D moves away from only offering training days and moves into a social learning space, where sharing, impact and kudos are less tangible measures, measurement can become more difficult for some practitioners..
-However, just because something is difficult does not mean it should be ignored.
+As L&D moves away from offering formal face-to-face training into ‘social learning’, where sharing, impact and kudos are less tangible measures, measurement can become more difficult for some practitioners..
+However, just because something is difficult doesn’t mean it should be ignored.

 Common learning and development evaluation methods

 The Kirkpatrick model

 - reactions – reaction to a learning intervention that could include ‘liking or feelings for a programme’

 - learning - ‘principles, facts etc absorbed’

-- behaviour - ‘using learning on the job’
+- behaviour - ‘using learning gained on the job’

 - results - ‘increased production, reduced costs, etc’.